blackrock/aladdinsdk/README.md

 ADC (Snowflake) access is provided via the ADCClient.
 This is a wrapper around snowflake-connector-python or snowflake-snowpark-python (connection type is configurable).

 The ADC Client provides the following capabilities:
-- Authentication: OAuth, RSA Keys
+- Authentication: Using 'oauth' or 'snowflake_jwt' (i.e. RSA Keys) authenticator types for snowflake connectors
 - Session management:
     - connection establish, close, re-connect
     - update role, database, schema, warehouse